 It is, put simply, a system that helps to reduce/prevent lightning strikes from hitting a building.
-The system can not only protect the external building structure from lightning strikes but can also protect the internal electrical components and fittings of a building, all but eliminating the risk of electrocution and fires through lightning strikes.
+The system can not only protect the external building structure from lightning strikes but can also protect the internal electrical components and fittings of a building.
+All but eliminating the risk of electrocution and fires that can be caused by lightning strikes.

 The system revolves around a fitted lightning conductor.
-While there are different solutions that can work best for different buildings and locations, this is generally a metal rod made of a conductive material such as copper or aluminium that is mounted to the roof of a building and can intercept a lightning strike.
-It can then, through additional wiring, pass the dangerous electrical current safely into the ground below.
+While there are different solutions that can work best for different buildings and locations, this is generally a metal rod made of a conductive material such as copper or aluminium that is mounted to the roof of a building that can intercept a lightning strike.
+The system can, through additional wiring, then pass the dangerous electrical current safely into the ground below.

 Why do I need to have a lightning protection system fitted?

 While it is not currently a legal requirement to have a lightning protection system fitted, electrical regulations for places of business do mean it should be fitted.

 You can find out the full risk of electrical lightning strikes through a mandatory BS EN/IEC 62305 building risk assessment.
 The risk to a building varies and has to take into account the size of the building, its height and the number of lightning strikes that it may have to cope with in an average year.

 The advantages of fitting a lightning protection system

 Beyond following the letter of the law, having a lightning protection system fitted will help to protect your buildings stonework structure as well as any internal electrical systems.
 In high risk lightning ‘hot spots’ across Scotland, a lightning protection system can offer real economic benefits.

 Find out more